The next Open Days for the Museum, Eel House and Medieval Bridge will be Easter 2024.

 In general, the Trust has a good relationship with the town and other local bodies.
 Nobody, not even Broad Street residents, seem to mind the occasional road closures, or when the fair moves into town, the fact that the big wheel does its stuff immediately outside bedroom windows!
 It seems to be regarded as living history and people live with it.
 With the Trusts involvement with Broad Street it will be involved in many of the issues facing Alresford, including controversial ones such as parking charges in the town.

 The work of the Trust lends a subtle layer of civic pride to the town, but many feel that it could and should be doing more and involving a greater mix of people.
 It could be doing more by acting as an umbrella organisation for charitable work such as the restoration of the Eel House.
 The Trusts objectives are still valid today, and they welcome suggestions and comments as to where they can perhaps undertake additional charitable activities to the benefit of the town residents.

 Eel House Update

-With the building now secure and with exterior structure repaired, detailed plans are being drawn up for the third step of restoring the building to working use.
+With the building secure, the exterior structure repaired and the brickwork around the sluice entrances restored detailed plans are being drawn up for the next step of restoring the building to working use.
 The aim is to make The Eel House, as far as possible, exactly as it was in the past.
 Please note that this is not a restoration with a commercial objective, any eels caught in the traps will not feature on restaurant menus, they will be returned to the waters of the Alre.

 The Eel House is intended to stand not only as a reminder of the way some of our ancestors made a living but also to be available for present day educational and research uses.
-During the Autumn of 2016 the traps were restored and we have applied for an educational trapping licence which wil enable us to put together a programme with local schools.
+During the Autumn of 2016 the traps were restored and an educational trapping licence obtained which will enable us to put together a programme with local schools.

-During 2018 the Eel House will be open on 5 days.
+During 2023 it is planned that the Eel House will be open on six days